How to stay hydrated on the Etape du Tour

-In addition to that we’ve developed a simple, free to use online Cycling Sweat Test to help with this process.
+In addition to that, we’ve developed a simple, free to use online Cycling Sweat Test to help with this process.
 It also offers some insight into whether you’re someone who’s likely to perform best on a weaker or stronger electrolyte drink.
 This varies considerably from athlete to athlete.
 The average athlete loses about 920 mg of sodium per litre of sweat (interestingly, typical electrolyte drinks only contain 200-550mg/l!), but I lose 1,842mg/l and we regularly test people who lose as little as 400-500mg/l.
-This is why personalising your hydration strategy is such a good idea.
+This is why personalizing your hydration strategy is such a good idea.

 A big thing to remember when considering how much you’ll need to drink to stay hydrated during a long (potentially hot) event like L’Etape is that the composition of what’s in your drink bottle will make a huge difference to how well it hydrates you and how easily it’s absorbed from your gut into your bloodstream.

-I’ve written about the difference between Hypotonic, Isotonic and Hypertonic sports drinks before and the key take home is that for a long, hot sportive a hypotonic drink (i.e. one with no calories, or containing a very small amount of carbs) is highly likely to outperform anything more calorific.
+I’ve written about the difference between Hypotonic, Isotonic and Hypertonic sports drinks before and the key takes home is that for a long, hot sportive a hypotonic drink (i.e. one with no calories, or containing a very small amount of carbs) is highly likely to outperform anything more calorific.
 That’s mainly because it’s way less likely to cause you stomach issues and sickness as the race goes on and you satisfy your high requirement for fluids and electrolytes.

 My main piece of advice is to look at what you’re putting in your bottles as fluids for hydration rather than a source of significant calories/fuelling.
 Aim to get most of your calories from solid foods, gels, bars, fruits and whatever else you’re carrying in your pockets or can pick up from the well-stocked aid stations on the Etape route.
 Again, I’ve covered this topic in more detail elsewhere.

-By taking this approach to fuelling and hydration you maximise your chances of keeping optimally hydrated whilst keeping your stomach happy and getting in enough energy to see you right to the end of the course, even in the most extreme conditions.
+By taking this approach to fuelling and hydration you maximize your chances of keeping optimally hydrated whilst keeping your stomach happy and getting in enough energy to see you right to the end of the course, even in the most extreme conditions.

 Cramping can be an issue in very long, hot races – especially for people who’re not brilliantly acclimatised to riding in the heat.
-For a full run down of the latest thinking on the complicated topic of muscle cramps, read this blog.
+For a full rundown of the latest thinking on the complicated topic of muscle cramps, read this blog.

 In a nutshell, if you get your electrolyte balance right by following the kind of hydration and fuelling strategy outlined above, you’re far less likely to suffer the muscle cramps that are so often the cause of serious meltdowns during tough rides like L’Etape Du Tour.